English festivals: Harvest festival

-Allhallowtide
+Halloween

 The festival begins on 31 October.
 The term Halloween is derived from the phrase All Hallows Even which refers to the eve of the Christian festival of All Saint's held on 1 November.
 It begins the season of Allhallowtide, the time in the liturgical year dedicated to remembering the dead, including saints (hallows), martyrs, and all the faithful departed.
 Modern customs observed on Halloween have been influenced by American traditions and include trick or treating, wearing costumes and playing games.

 Trick-or-treating is a customary celebration for children on Halloween.
 Children go in masks and costumes from house to house, asking for treats such as sweets or sometimes money, with the question, "Trick or treat?"
 The word "trick" implies a "threat" to perform mischief on the homeowners or their property if no treat is given.
 The practice is said to have roots in the medieval practice of mumming, which is closely related to souling.
 John Pymm writes that "many of the feast days associated with the presentation of mumming plays were celebrated by the Christian Church."
 These feast days included All Hallows' Eve, Christmas, Twelfth Night and Shrove Tuesday.